fbielejec/fbielejec.github.io/_posts/2020-02-06-clojurescript-serverless-graphql.md

 ## <a name="graphql"/> GraphQL resolvers

-The purpose of this post isn't to introduce GraphQL, so if you need a refresher there's plenty of resources that do an excelent job of describing it.
+The purpose of this post isn't to introduce GraphQL, so if you need a refresher there's plenty of resources online that do an excelent job of just that.
 Lets just say that a backend utilizing one of the GraphQL frameworks will typically consist of:
 - a schema that describes how to ask for the data.
 - some type of web-server that replies (or manipulates) to these queries with existing data.

-Our toy API will have only one endpoint called `hello`, which given a list of names responds with a greeting (a classic hello-world of sorts).
+Our toy API will have only one endpoint called `hello`, which given a list of names as an argument responds with a greeting (a classic hello-world of sorts).
 Here's the schema:

 ```graphql